chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How can I use CAN with Charge Control C?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is no Charge Control C with onboard CAN interface available, so we suggest to use a PeakCAN USB adapter.
+There is no Charge Control C with onboard CAN interface available, so we suggest to use an USB adapter, e.g. `Peak System <https://www.peak-system.com/>`_.

 I want to control EVerest via CAN, how can I achieve this?